oeitam/mgtd/README.md

 need to have the following system variables\
 "mgdt_code_path" = "C:\Users\oeitam\OneDrive - Intel Corporation\Documents\Z-Work\Projects\mgtd"
 "mgdt_local_path" = "C:\mgtd.local"

+## more
+1. added ability to run commands before the client sends a first command in prod and in dev modes/ the list of commands is in the defs.py file
+2. the files locations are parametrized in defs.py
+3. when exiting (die), the program zips the local directory (parametrized, but usually c:\mgtd.local) and stores it in the code location (parametrized as well) in a directory named 'datastore'.
+The zipped files are created with a time tag as the name.
+They are not stored in github.
+4.

 ## Operation
 this describes points how I use it (Jan 2024)